edlinkiii/js-query/docs/kids.md

 Used to select the direct nested (child) elements of the selected element.

 ### element.kids()
-Returns an `Array` of all elements nested in the selected element.
+Returns a `NodeList` of all elements nested in the selected element.

 ```javascript
 // const $article = $paragraph.parentElement; // --> Vanilla JS